 - Check and tighten all guy lines to get the tent taught

-We found when closing the side wings in it was better to move the front guy lines out a bit to keep the ridge of the tent taught.
-The Fast Stash is surprisingly wind resilient, but not as sturdy as other lightweight tents.
-Having said that, we live in the Catskills on an open ridge which gets battered by wind much of the year.
-We found setting the tent up in windy conditions challenging, but once it was up and well anchored it withstood strong wind in a field on an open ridge for a five-hour test fairly well.
-We found the stakes adequate but could see situations where larger one would be better.
+When closing the side wings in, we found it was better to move the front guy lines out a bit to keep the ridge of the tent taught.
+The Fast Stash is surprisingly wind resilient but not as sturdy as other lightweight tents.
+Having said that, we live in the Catskills on an open ridge that gets battered by wind much of the year.
+We found setting the tent up in windy conditions challenging, but once it was up and well-anchored, it withstood strong wind in a field on an open ridge for a five-hour test fairly well.
+We found the stakes adequate but could see situations where a larger one would be better.

 You’ll get it to some degree.
 It’s a single wall tent.
 But you get it on tents with flies too.
-On a cool November night in the Catskills with low temps of 28 degrees and next to no breeze, camping in a bowl below Blackhead Mountain, we had all vents open and woke to lots of frosty condensation. needless to say, as the rear sleeper part of my bag was wet.
+On a chilled November night in the Catskills with low temps of 28 degrees and next to no breeze, camping in a bowl below Blackhead Mountain, we had all vents open and woke to lots of frosty condensation.
+As the rear sleeper part of my bag was wet.
 It is part of using a single wall tent.